 Sensational Babies: Meeting Sensory Needs in Early Intervention

 Sensory Processing Disorder and Autism are now recognized earlier in development than ever before.
-Early Intervention professionals are being called on to meet the sensory needs of these little ones and to help their parents deal with the developmental issues that arise.
+Early Intervention professionals must meet the sensory needs of these little ones.
+In addition, they learn how to help parents deal with developmental issues that arise.
 This 2-hour webinar discusses sensory modulation difficulties and the resulting impact on sleep, self-soothing, feeding, social interaction, speech and language development, and fine and gross motor skill development.
 Participants come away with resources and strategies to promote modulation and facilitate typical development.
-This course is also available in an early childhood webinar package.
+Our early childhood webinar package also includes this course.

 - Recognize signs and symptoms of sensory processing issues in babies and toddlers.